jaymzh/sugarjar/README.md

 ### br

 Verbose branch list.
-An alias for "git branch -v".
+An alias for `git branch -v`.

 ### feature

-Create a "feature" branch.
-It's morally equivalent to "git checkout -b" except it defaults to creating it based on some form of 'master' instead of your current branch.
-In order of preference it will be upstream/master, origin/master, master, depending upon what remotes are available.
+Create a "feature branch."
+It's morally equivalent to `git checkout -b` except it defaults to creating it based on some form of 'master' instead of your current branch.
+In order of preference it will be `upstream/master`, `origin/master`, or `master`, depending upon what remotes are available.

 ### forcepush, fpush

-The same as "smartpush", but uses "--force-with-lease".
+The same as `smartpush`, but uses `--force-with-lease`.
 This is a "safer" way of doing force-pushes and is the recommended way to push after rebasing or amending.
 Never do this to shared branches.
 Very convenient for keeping the branch behind a pull- request clean.

 ### lint

-Run any linters configured in .sugarjar.yaml.
+Run any linters configured in `.sugarjar.yaml`.

 ### smartclone, sclone

-A smart wrapper to "git clone" that handles forking and managing remotes for you.
-It will clone a git repository using hub-style short name ("$org/$repo").
+A smart wrapper to `git clone` that handles forking and managing remotes for you.
+It will clone a git repository using hub-style short name (`$org/$repo`).
-If the org of the repository is not the same as your github-user then it will fork the repo for you to your account (if not already done) and then setup your remotes so that "origin" is your fork and "upstream" is the upstream.
+If the org of the repository is not the same as your github-user then it will fork the repo for you to your account (if not already done) and then setup your remotes so that `origin` is your fork and `upstream` is the upstream.

 ### smartpush, spush

-A smart wrapper to "git push" that runs whatever is defined in "on_push" in .sugarjar.yml, and only pushes if they succeed.
+A smart wrapper to `git push` that runs whatever is defined in `on_push` in `.sugarjar.yml`, and only pushes if they succeed.

 ### unit

-Run any unitests configured in .sugarjar.yaml.
+Run any unitests configured in `.sugarjar.yaml`.

 # up

-Rebase the current branch on upstream/master or origin/master.
+Rebase the current branch on the branch it's tracking, or if it's tracking one then, otherise `upstream/master` if it exists, or `origin/master`.

 # upall

-Same as "up", but for all branches.
+Same as `up`, but for all branches.

 ## User Configuration